Brant (goose): Habitat

-The brant goose was strictly coastal bird in winter, rarely leaving tidal estuaries, where it feeds on eelgrass (Zostera marina) and the seaweed, sea lettuce (Ulva).
-On the east coast of North America, the inclusion of sea lettuce is a recent change to their diet, brought about by a blight on eelgrass in 1931.
-This resulted in the near-extirpation of the brant.
+The brant goose was once a strictly coastal bird in winter, rarely leaving tidal estuaries, where it feeds on eelgrass (Zostera marina) and the seaweed, sea lettuce (Ulva).
+On the east coast of North America, the inclusion of sea lettuce is a recent change to their diet, brought about by a blight on eelgrass in 1931 which had resulted in the near-extirpation of the brant.
 The few that survived changed their diet to include sea lettuce until the eelgrass eventually began to return.
 Brants have maintained this diet ever since as a survival strategy.
 A similar collapse in eelgrass in Ireland in the 1930s also negatively impacted the population.
-In recent decades, it has started using agricultural land a short distance inland, feeding extensively on grass and winter-sown cereals.
+In recent decades, the brant has started using agricultural land a short distance inland, feeding extensively on grass and winter-sown cereals.
 It has been suggested that they learnt this behaviour by following other species of geese.
 Food resource pressure may also be important in forcing this change, as the world population increased over 10-fold to 400,000-500,000 by the mid-1980s, possibly reaching the carrying capacity of the estuaries.
 In the breeding season, it uses low-lying wet coastal tundra for both breeding and feeding.
 The nest is bowl-shaped, lined with grass and down, in an elevated location, often near a small pond.

+Conservation status

-The brant goose is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.
+The brant is listed as a species of "Least Concern" by the International Union for Conservation of Nature (IUCN).
+It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

-Etymology

-Branta is a Latinised form of Old Norse brandgás, "burnt (black) goose", and bernicla is the medieval Latin name for the barnacle.

-The brant and the similar barnacle goose were previously considered one species, formerly believed to be the same creature as the crustacean.
-That myth can be dated back to at least the 12th century.
-Gerald of Wales claimed to have seen these birds hanging down from pieces of timber, William Turner accepted the theory, and John Gerard claimed to have seen the birds emerging from their shells.
-This myth arose because in the 1100s the migration of birds was unknown, but it was known that none of these birds was ever seen nesting, nor were eggs found, nor were goslings seen.

-The legend persisted until the end of the 18th century.
-In County Kerry, until relatively recently, Catholics could eat this bird on a Friday because it counted as fish.